-- We Know Our Own Bodies Better Than Anyone
+- Health Coaches Are Aware That We Know Our Bodies Better Than Anyone

-- A Non-Judgmental Chat Can Really Give You Insight.
+- A Non-Judgmental Chat Can Really Give You Insight And Comfort

 - There’s Commercial Interest At Play Here…And It’s Legal!

-- In An Ideal World, We Wouldn’t Have These Issues.
+- In An Ideal World, We Wouldn’t Need Health Coaches

 Hello again my midlife friend